Seasonal factors measure the average ratio of monthly data to the corresponding underlying trend value. They are important in the following areas:

 - Select the actual demand data that you wish to use for calculation of seasonal factors.
 This should include at least two years.

-- Select Item Type 01 (Sales).
-Note that seasonal factors estimation should not include the effects of sample movements or free goods
+- Select Item Type 01 (Sales), seasonal factors estimation should not include the effects of sample movements or free goods

-- You are advised to set the Level of Detail to the variable that best defines each product (normally product group/brand).
-Note that products belonging to the same brand tend to have similar seasonal patterns.
+- You are advised to set the Level of Detail to the variable that best defines each product (normally product group/brand) as products belonging to the same brand tend to have similar seasonal patterns.

 - The Seasonal Factors Estimation dashboard will then open.